A man on a quest to read every significant novel joins an economist to figure out how to shop New York’s Strand bookstore.

 Announcing the brackets for the 2016 edition of The Morning News Tournament of Books, presented by Field Notes.

-The Rooster begins to stir from his hibernation, and he is hungry.
-Introducing the judges, shortlist, and Zombie poll for the 2015 edition of the Tournament of Books.
+The Rooster is hungry.
+Very hungry.
+Introducing the judges, shortlist, and Zombie poll for the 2016 edition of The Morning News Tournament of Books.

-Here’s your chance to nominate your favorite 2014 novel for consideration as a tournament contender—as well as apply to be this...
+Here’s your chance to nominate your favorite work of fiction published (in English) in 2015 for consideration as a tournament contender—as well as apply to be this...